Alibaba's Sea Breeze - Reader Reports & Opinion

 Castara is, quite simply, an unspoiled paradise and I hope to return as soon as I can!

-Marc Jones from U.K. visited in July 2007 and awarded
+Doug Brown from U.S.A. visited in July 2007 and awarded

 Filip Naruniec from U.K. visited in July 2007 and awarded